 May 9-17, 2022 Marrakesh Express with the Rose Festival and the Wild Sahara!

 Join us on the route of a Thousand Kasbahs and a Midnight At the Oasis that you’ll never forget.
 It’s time to play with the blue Berbers!
 Discover the very best of exotic Morocco on this all new unique and oh-so-affordable adventure to a kingdom of golden sands.
 A quick 6 hour flight from New York and you are transported to an entirely different and intoxicating world – one of deserts and oases, camels and kasbahs, palm trees and roses – lots of roses!
 Our past groups loved this colorful and friendly country, but this journey is distinctly special – offering rare opportunities to see areas of Morocco that others just dream about: Ourika Valley, Dades, Tichka, Merzouga, Tinghir, Quarzazate, Haddou and more.

-This trip was moved to 2022 and we hope the Rose Festival will be on this spring.
-We’ll enter the Valley of the Roses in time for the spectacular Rose Festival, presided over by the Rose Queen.
-You’ll be right in the middle for parades with floral floats and even a rose souk for shopping.
+This trip was moved to 2022 and we hope the Rose Festival will be on this spring so we may enter the Valley of the Roses in time for the spectacular Rose Festival, with parades, floral floats and even a rose souk for shopping.
 This is an event for the locals with music while sampling delicious Berber cuisine – all while breathing in the scent of the roses.
 Springtime is harvest time.
 Watch the farmers gather to celebrate this year’s crop.
 This is truly the prettiest celebration in Morocco and a feast for the senses!

 Join the carnival atmosphere of Marrakesh’s legendary Djemaa El Fna and its colorful musicians, dancers and even snake charmers and fortune-tellers.
 Get lost in the labyrinth that is the Medina – a sensory overload with endless alleyways of tiny shops and food stalls filled with African spices and unimaginable treasures.
 We give you plenty of time to play in Marrakesh, but it’s never enough for this seductive city.
 Be sure to find time to pamper yourself in one of the world class Hammams.
 You’ll enjoy full-body bliss with the bathing ritual you’ll never forget.